Westerton Regeneration Project

 Project Information:

-This project specifically focuses on establishing permanent native forests through assisted regeneration from in-situ seed sources, including rootstock and lignotubers.
-It is notably situated on land that was previously cleared of vegetation and where regrowth was actively suppressed by livestock for at least 10 years prior to the project's commencement.
+Human-Induced Regeneration (HIR) of a Permanent Even-Aged Native Forest projects involve establishing permanent native forests through assisted regeneration from in-situ seed sources, including rootstock and lignotubers.
+This methodology requires proponents to change land management practices to encourage native regrowth on land that was previously cleared of vegetation and where regrowth has been suppressed for at least 10 years.
+For this specific project, the primary activity is the management of the timing and the extent of livestock grazing.